French Lentil Salad

 - Bring a medium-sized pot of salted water to a boil.
 Add the green beans and cook 1 minute or until they turn bright green.
 Remove with a slotted spoon and place in the ice bath.
 Keep the cooking water.

-- Add the lentils to the salted water and cook on high for 20-25 minutes or until the lentils are tender but not falling apart.
+- Add the lentils and bay leaf to the salted water and cook on high for 20-25 minutes or until the lentils are tender but not falling apart.

-- While the lentils boil, cook the pancetta or bacon in a skillet over medium heat until crisp.
+- While the lentils boil, cook the bacon in a skillet over medium heat until crisp.
 Transfer to a paper towel-lined plate to drain.

 - Drain the lentils in a sieve or colander and cool under cold tap water.
 Drain well, then transfer to a large bowl.
-Add the green beans, radishes, olives, and pancetta.
+Add the green beans, radishes, olives, and bacon.

-- Whisk dressing ingredients together in a bowl.
-Pour over lentils and vegetables as needed and stir.
+- TO SERVE: Pour the dressing over the lentils and vegetables as needed and stir.
 (You may not need all the dressing as you don't want it soggy.)
+Place the frisee in a large serving bowl or platter.
+Top with the lentil mixture.
+Gently toss to combine.
+Serve immediately with additional dressing on the side.

 Notes